 Brandon Killby '11

-In my final semesters in the Japanese language program, I am working on my SCE which is a paper on the current issues in the Japanese Educational System and how those events affect their society, compared to the American Education System.
-I have had so much fun in Mount Union’s program, and the professors in the Foreign Language Department make the experience much more enjoyable.
+In my final semester as part of the Japanese major program at Mount Union, I am working on my Senior Culminating Experience (SCE) which is a paper written in Japanese on the current issues in the Japanese Educational System and how those events affect their society, compared to the American Education System.
+I have had so much fun being in Mount Union’s program, and the professors in the Foreign Language Department make the experience much more enjoyable.
 I will truly miss this program as I move on with my own career.
-Next year I plan on applying to grad school where I will work on my masters in Translation, and maybe a Doctored in Japanese Literature.
+Next year I plan on applying to grad school where I will work on my masters in Translation, and maybe a Doctorate in Japanese Literature.
 I will also try and return to Japan and work there as soon as I can.
-I’m not sure which road I will take in the future, but I am positive that the program here at Mount Union along with all my hard work, diligent effort and experience has prepared me for whatever is next.
+I’m not sure which road I will take in the future, but I am positive that the program here at Mount Union along with all my hard work, diligent effort and experiences have prepared me for whatever is next.